-Decide what fertilizer you’ll need based upon the plants you’ll be putting into that spot.
+Decide what fertilizer you’ll need based on the plants you’ll be putting into that spot.
 Different plants have different needs.
 Tomatoes enjoy a kick of calcium to prevent blossom end rot.
 Your pansies and petunias might want phosphorous for flowering.

-A couple weeks prior to planting is good for most organic fertilizer choices, as it gives the nutrition time to spread throughout the surrounding soil.
+A couple of weeks prior to planting is good for most organic fertilizer choices, as it gives the nutrition time to spread throughout the surrounding soil.
 However, you can also work in slow-release granular fertilizers at this time of year for long-term nutrient boosts.

 If you’re going to be direct-seeding into your beds, you’re not going to want to mulch yet so young plants can germinate.
 However, if you’ll be doing transplants, mulch once you’ve done your soil preparation.
 A thick layer of mulch can protect your prepared soil against weed seeds and other problems.

 Those of us who are direct-seeding might want to drop a piece of landscape fabric over the soil surface and tack it in place to keep weeds out while we focus on other stuff.